VaibhavJoshi14/distributed-systems/2 - raft/README.txt

 Run each of the nodes from a terminal in the same directory as the node python files.

-Empty each of the metadata.txt for a fresh start of raft nodes.
-Empty them properly so that only one empty line remains.
-Or delete these files, but do not delete the corresponding directories.
+For a fresh start of raft nodes, delete the files inside logs_node_i for each i, but do not delete the directories.

 The data of each database (of each node <i>) is stored in data/data<i>.txt.
 These files can also be deleted for a fresh start.